(Note: If you require content warnings, please click to scroll to the bottom of the page.)

 Eshmunen swerved.
 He could feel Dannae at his back.
 She was still reciting the story and it was all around him in the blackness of the room.

 “One day,” Dannae said.
-“The father made of horn struck his wife so hard it cracked her open, and with her gone he found himself free to do what he liked to her poor, handsome, cunning child.
+“Ashmodai struck the boy’s mother so hard it cracked her open, and with her gone the father in the house of horn found himself free to do what he liked to her poor, handsome, cunning child.
 He hit when he wanted—”

 Eshmunen couldn’t find the door.
 He clamped his hands over his ears.